Joshfairhead/Obsidian/Omnicient/Entities/LunarPunkLabs.md

 - According to Popper, it's about explanitory power.
 (Verification)
 - According to us, it's the middle out regulation between these views.
 (Reporting)

 The cypher punks would say: don't trust, verify.
-This ties in nicely with MRV; monitoring, ve
+This ties in nicely with MRV.

-We support throug facillitation and report.
+We support through facillitation, verify and report on progress.

-Facillitation and support for open science DAOs.